tanav2202/starred/README.md

 - [PranjalVyas1507/Neuro](https://github.com/PranjalVyas1507/Neuro) - Neuro is an electron based pc app, that provides a platform for AI practitioners to develop and maintain neural networks according to their requirements, of whichever framework they prefer.
 - [wowthemesnet/mediumish-theme-jekyll](https://github.com/wowthemesnet/mediumish-theme-jekyll) - Jekyll Template - Mediumish
 - [impress/impress.js](https://github.com/impress/impress.js) - It's a presentation framework based on the power of CSS3 transforms and transitions in modern browsers and inspired by the idea behind prezi.com.
+- [lowlighter/metrics](https://github.com/lowlighter/metrics) - 📊 An infographics generator with 30+ plugins and 300+ options to display stats about your GitHub account and render them as SVG, Markdown, PDF or JSON!
 - [chec/commerce.js](https://github.com/chec/commerce.js) - Open source, JS eCommerce SDK for building headless, Jamstack applications.
 Build custom storefronts, carts, and checkouts in any frontend framework, platform, or device.
 Integrates with Stripe, Squar
 - [tholman/elevator.js](https://github.com/tholman/elevator.js) - Finally, a "back to top" button that behaves like a real elevator.

 ## Jupyter Notebook

+- [stefan-jansen/machine-learning-for-trading](https://github.com/stefan-jansen/machine-learning-for-trading) - Code for Machine Learning for Algorithmic Trading, 2nd edition.
 - [Stability-AI/stability-sdk](https://github.com/Stability-AI/stability-sdk) - SDK for interacting with stability.ai APIs (e.g. stable diffusion inference)
 - [google/prompt-to-prompt](https://github.com/google/prompt-to-prompt) -
 - [HeroKillerEver/coursera-deep-learning](https://github.com/HeroKillerEver/coursera-deep-learning) - Solutions to all quiz and all the programming assignments!!!